 An avid lover of music with a flair for writing.
 A core hip-hop fan with a thing for boom-bap beats and bars.

-The debate over who is the better artist between the “Big 3” in the Nigerian music industry is an argument that has been ongoing for the past few years and is something that has kept tongues wagging.
-During such arguments, several yardsticks are brought up such as the number of hits, album sales, album quality, hit-making, feature quality, international recognition, etc. However, with all of them dropping projects in the same year, the question is who had the best album in 2020 among the three superstars?
+The debate over who is the better artist between the “Big 3” in the Nigerian music industry is an argument that has been ongoing for the past few years and is something that has kept several tongues wagging.
+During such arguments, several yardsticks are brought up such as the number of hits, album sales, album quality, hit-making, feature quality, international recognition, etc. However, with all of them dropping projects in the same year, the question on everybody's lips is who had the best album in 2020 among the three superstars?
 Is it Burna Boy’s Grammy Nominated Twice As Tall or Wizkid’s hypnotic Made In Lagos or Davido’s hit-filled A Better Time?

-Despite the year 2020 being a year that most people would want to forget in a hurry, the music projects that were released by Burna Boy, Wizkid, and Davido are memorable projects that Nigerians would continue to talk about for years to come.
+Despite the year 2020 being a year that most people would want to forget in a hurry, the music projects released by Burna Boy, Wizkid, and Davido are memorable projects that Nigerians would continue to talk about for years to come.
 Burna Boy got the world talking when he started teasing the release of his fifth studio album Twice As Tall just a year after his critically acclaimed African giant hit the speakers and he released the album on the 14th of August, 2020.Wizkid followed suit by releasing his eagerly anticipated fourth studio album, Made In Lagos on the 30th of October after being pushed forward due to the prevalence of the #EndSars protests in Nigeria at the time.
 Davido then capped it all off by releasing A Better Time which serves as a sequel to his 2nd studio album, A Good Time on the 12th of November, 2020.
 So the main question is, how did these projects fare against one another?

 First and foremost, I would like to state forefront that music is objective, what works for you might not work for me, so my assessment of the albums might not go down well with you, feel free to disagree as everyone has a right to his or her own opinion, however in my analysis i tried my best to be as objective as possible.
 Moving forward, the rankings of the best album would be in ascending order.